 The following resources provide you with some movement break ideas:

-Break boxes are an excellent way to substitute challenging behaviors with sensory sensory-based activities.
+A calm down kit is an excellent way to help your child calm down during a break with quiet independent activities.
 They can help kids self-regulate – so they can calm down on their own.

-Since a break box can be portable, they’re a great tool to use at home, school, and on the go.
+Since a calm down kit can be portable, they’re a great tool to use at home, school, and on the go.

 You can create them yourself and many items are available at Dollar Tree and other discount stores.